-Eric Buchanan is founding partner of the firm of Eric Buchanan and Associates, PLLC, a firm that represents disabled people in claims for disability insurance and social security disability, as well as individuals and policyholders who have been denied ERISA benefits and other insurance benefits.
-In 2007 Eric Buchanan was certified as a specialist in social security disability law by the Tennessee Commission on Continuing Legal Education and Specialization.
+Eric Buchanan is founding partner of Eric Buchanan and Associates, PLLC, a firm that represents disabled people in claims for disability insurance and individuals and policyholders who have been denied ERISA benefits and other insurance benefits.

 Technically, the right of subrogation is the right to step into another party’s shoes.
 In the case of an ERISA plan, a right of subrogation would give the plan the right to step into the shoes of the injured plan participant and become a co-plaintiff in the underlying lawsuit.
 A “reimbursement” claim is one by the ERISA plan to recover directly from the injured plan participant after that person recovers from a third party.
 However, courts use the terms “subrogation” and “reimbursement” interchangeably in most cases.